BandNews TV: History of on-screen contents

 Now, as it unveiled new logo (stop on the 3D format), it had a new ticker.
 It was not accounted all the lower part of the screen anymore, and the ticker now move to two-line, similar content to the 2001-2006 ticker (the upper line was bigger than the lower line).
 It also stopped providing on-ticker stock markets.
 The time (dark background) and the day (blue background) are put on a small box at the upper left on the screen.

 In May 2019, the channel received the latest on-screen packaging, which could be compared to that of SIC Notícias in Portugal.

+On July 23, 2026, to mark its 25th anniversary, BandNews TV inaugurated a new studio facility at the Grupo Bandeirantes headquarters in Morumbi, São Paulo, and implemented a restructured programming schedule.
+According to general director Marco Antonio Sabino, the strategic overhaul shifted the network's focus from real-time breaking news towards in-depth political and economic analysis and contextual reporting, particularly given the concurrent election year.
+As part of its multiplatform expansion, the channel also underscored its international correspondent partnerships in Paris, London, and New York.